 We had anticipated that respondents would fill out the ACRL survey and then download the IPEDS portion for easy submission.
 This year we opened the survey in early October to better align with the IPEDS data collection period.
 We want people to complete the IPEDS Academic Component of our survey early so as to be able to download and send along the institutional keyholder in advance of the deadline.
 Respondents who complete the ACRL survey have, in fact, completed the IPEDS survey IF they download the data and email over to the IR keyholder on campus.

 The annual survey results are published in summary form along with the responses for each participating institution.
 Access to the summary results is freely available to all participating institutions.
-The individual survey responses are published by Carnegie Classification (Associates of Arts Colleges, Baccalaureate Colleges, Master's Colleges and institutions, and Doctorate Granting Institutions) in the print edition of ACRL Academic Library Trends & Statistics.
-The individual responses (and summary data) are also available in ACRL Metrics and also the current edition of the ACRL Academic Library Trends and Statistics Survey available in the ALA Bookstore.
+The individual responses (and summary data) are also available in in ACRL Benchmark.

 How are the trends questions developed?

 The ACRL Academic Library Trends and Statistics Survey Editorial Board develops the trends questions each year in response to perceived needs.
 Survey participants can also help us develop future surveys by providing suggestions for future trends to explore on the annual survey.

 Participating libraries can submit suggestions for future surveys as part of the annual ACRL Academic Library Trends & Statistics Survey.
 You may also email suggestions to the chair of the Editorial Board.
 The current roster for the editorial board is available at here.
 Once you login, the contact information for the editorial board members will display.